ciernialab/Wenderski_RNAseq_Paired_End_2020/README.md

 sbatch SamtoolsFiltering.sh
 ```

-## Step 8: Counting Reads using featureCounts
+## Step 8: Counting Reads using featureCounts (Optional)
 Now that we have aligned reads to the mm10 genome, the next step is to count how many reads have been mapped to each gene.
+This step is optional because star count matrix provides the same gene count output as featureCounts.

 The input files required are BAM files and an associated annotation file in GTF format. featureCounts (alternative htseq-count can be used instead) takes the alignment coordinates for each read and cross-references that to the coordinates for features described in the GTF file. featureCounts is best used for counting reads associated with gene but not splice isoforms and transcripts.